 As you grow and edit your style, your social media friends will also adapt.
 Mr. Cool (the man who use to enjoy your posts) doesn’t agree with your new aesthetic, or maybe your selfies now bore him.
 Equally, your interest in their food imagery has waned.
 That doesn’t mean you want them to disappear.
 For all the moments you backed each other’s photos, you’ve formed mutual respect.
 Which means the odd interaction.
 You’re that cool with one another, you believe you could DM them whenever, and they’d always respond.

 Oh, when DM guys use Instagram.
 Expect them to DM more than they post.
 Mr. Flirt, Mr. I’m positive… These are the people putting self-love and self-belief to practice.
 Despite no prior talk or intrigue, they have the confidence to message WHATEVER they want.
-They’ll send you their penis, they’ll name you “Babygirl”.
+They’ll send you their private parts, they’ll name you “Babygirl”.
 They’ll send you photos of their bodies as they lift weights.

 Their equivalent: Men who wolf-whistle on the street.
 How do you appropriately reply to these guys – does anyone know?
 You might consider ignoring and blocking.